cantikapf/IR-study-companion/_chapters/011-introduction-to-social-science/050-politics-social.md

 slug: politics-and-social
 title: Politics and Social
 abstract: Power in the perspective of social science
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

-Social change refers to the transformation in social relationships, customs, societal structures, and cultural patterns over time.
+**Social** **change** refers to the transformation in social relationships, customs, societal structures, and cultural patterns over time.
 As a dynamic, continuous, universal, and essential process, social change exhibits distinct characteristics:

 - It is a community-driven process, with changes originating from shifts in societal relationships and collective behaviors.
 The scope of social change extends beyond isolated groups or individuals.